-Category of Comment and Type of Change (if Required) Comment not requiring a change.
-Minor rewording of existing information or reordering of existing information.
-12 Information about the W12A Landfill, 6 Additional details or clarification how the W12A Landfill Area Study was used to determine that expansion of the W12A Landfill was the preferred alternative for the disposal of waste, 4 provided how the EA process will be completed, 4 how technical studies will be completed, and 19 background details on service area expansion.
-2 Minor changes to how Technical Studies will be completed Air modelling is typically done using standard emission rates, the City will consider developing site-specific emission rates if warranted following a review of historical odour complaints, recorded weather and operational procedures.
-1 Changes to EA Process The number of alternatives methods (different landfill expansion alternatives) developed in the EA is limited to 3 or 4.
-The specific number of alternative methods has been removed at this time as this will be finalized in the EA.
-1 Change to "undertaking" Reduction in estimated waste from proposed expanded service area from 1.3 million tonnes to 0.6 million tonnes (about 28,000 tonnes per year).
-This has the potential to impact tipping fee revenues and potentially increase the net cost of landfill operations.
-The amount is difficult to estimate but could range between \$250,000 and \$500,000.
-Overall capacity drops from 14.7 million m3 to 13.6 million m3.
+Category of Comment and Type of Change (if Required) # Comment Change to "undertaking" No change to the 9.8 million tonnes of capacity required for waste from the City of London but a reduction in estimated waste from proposed expanded service area from 1.3 million tonnes to 0.6 million tonnes (about 28,000 tonnes per year).
+1 Minor Change.
+Tonnage handled over 25 years drops by about 6%.
+This has the potential to impact tipping fee revenues and increase the net cost of landfill operations.
+The amount is difficult to estimate but could range between \$250,000 and \$500,000 per year.
+Overall capacity (volume) drops from 14.7 million m3 to 13.6 million m3.
 This will reduce the height of the landfill expansion by 1.5 to 3 metres.
-1 Changes to "List of Commitments" The Proposed ToR contains a list of commitments which is a public statement of key actions the City will undertake to facilitate the EA process.
-The MECP requested that two of the many EA requirements (actions, tasks and studies) contained in the Proposed ToR be included in the "List of Commitments" to highlight their importance.
+Changes to "List of Commitments" The Proposed ToR contains a List of Commitments which is a public statement of key actions the City will undertake to facilitate the EA process.
+The MECP requested that two of the many EA requirements (actions, tasks and studies) contained in the Proposed ToR be included in the List of Commitments to highlight their importance.
 The revised List of Commitments is provided in Table 5.
-2 Total 86
+2 Minor Change.
+Total 86